PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 I think the expression "high level" is awfully inaccurate, but I have not yet come up with a better word for it.
 Unfortunately I don't have the libraries yet to show what I mean, but I hope to explain something about it in this post.

-Piston-Current is design with the intention that code based on it is easy to translate from back-end specific to generic, or building a high level library on top of it.
+Piston-Current is designed with the intention that code based on it is easy to translate from back-end specific to generic, or building a high level library on top of it.
 Therefore, Piston-Current is considered one of the "core" libraries of Piston.